 Goodwill Achieves Three-Year CARF Accreditation

 This accreditation outcome, which represents the highest level of accreditation, is awarded to organizations that show substantial fulfillment of the standards established by CARF.
-As well, Goodwill demonstrated exemplary conformance to standards by developing a Crisis Communication Plan which clearly identifies the steps for the organization to follow when faced with a crisis.
+In addition, CARF commended Goodwill for its development of natural supports in the workplace and its celebration of diversity, creating a culture of respect for each program participant.
+Goodwill uses revenue generated by its retail stores to enhance those efforts to meet the needs of the community.
 An organization receiving a three-year Accreditation outcome has put itself through a rigorous peer review process and has demonstrated that its programs and services are of the highest quality, measurable, and accountable.
 Further, an organization accredited for three years clearly indicates that present conditions represent an established pattern of total operations that is likely to be maintained or improved in the foreseeable future.

-The latest action marks the seventh consecutive three-year Accreditation outcomes awarded to Goodwill Industries Serving Southeast Nebraska, Inc. by CARF, an international accrediting body.
+The latest action marks the tenth consecutive three-year Accreditation outcome awarded to Goodwill Industries Serving Southeast Nebraska, Inc. by CARF, an international accrediting body.